 Or we’ll pick up a pie from our local Co-op.
 Luckily, they sell several vegan pies.

 Don’t want to commit to a full pie?
 Some Whole Foods locations (like the one in Des Moines) and other natural grocery stores sell vegan cakes and pies by the slice.

-10. Know that the first year is the hardest, but it gets easier!
+The first year is the hardest, but it gets easier

 Remember when you were going through puberty, and it felt like the most embarrassing thing in the world when an aunt pointed out that you were wearing a bra or that your voice was cracking?